How to Mirror Windows 10 to the Amazon Fire TV Stick

-- Once setup; begin streaming using Plex just as you would on your PC.
+- Begin streaming using Plex, just as you would on your PC.

-Screen mirroring is a wonderful solution that requires no cables or special software.
-Unfortunately, as with all things technology, there are glitches and problems that arise.
+Screen mirroring is a practical solution that requires no cables or special software.
+Unfortunately, as with all technological things, some glitches and problems arise.

-If you’re having trouble connecting your devices, let’s try a few things to resolve it:
+If you’re having trouble connecting your devices, here are a few things to help resolve it.

-Several users have reported that they turned on the Firestick Mirroring feature but it still didn’t work.
-Turn your Firestick off then back on again.
-This often helps when your Windows 10 device isn’t detecting the Firestick even though they’re on the same network.
+Several users have reported that they turned on the Firestick Mirroring feature, but it still didn’t work.
+Turn your Firestick off, then back on again.
+This process often helps when your Windows 10 device isn’t detecting the Firestick, even though they’re on the same network.
 Check that the mirroring feature is enabled and scan for it on your computer again.

-Assuming you’ve tried the two steps above and your computer still isn’t showing your Firestick under the “Connect” function, there may be a bigger issue.
+Assuming you’ve tried the first two steps above and your computer still isn’t showing your Firestick under the “Connect” function, there may be a more significant problem.
 First, you’ll want to see if it’s detecting any other devices.
 If it is, it’s likely not a hardware issue meaning the problem is with the Firestick, or it’s with your computer’s software.

-Check for software updates by using the Win+I keyboard shortcut.
+Check for software updates in Windows 10 by using the Win+I keyboard shortcut.
 If an update is available, select it, and follow the prompts to bring your system current.

 You can also check that your drivers are up-to-date as well.
 If they aren’t, go ahead and update them, then try searching for your Firestick.

-If you’re using an older PC that was later updated to Windows 10, you may not have the requirements needed to mirror.
-You’re not completely out of options here, you can purchase a wireless display transmitter that plugs into your USB port, or upgrade your machine.
+If you’re using an older PC later updated to Windows 10, you may not have the requirements needed to mirror.
+You’re not entirely out of options here; you can purchase a wireless display transmitter that plugs into your USB port or upgrade your machine.

 Why is my Fire TV Stick not detected when both devices are on the same network?